waldronlab/bioconductor/README.md

 | Docker | [![](https://images.microbadger.com/badges/image/waldronlab/bioconductor_devel.svg)](https://hub.docker.com/r/waldronlab/bioconductor_devel "page on dockerhub") |
 | Singularity | [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/2232) |

-*Note about Docker and Singularity*: These instructions and the script should be updated to reflect support also for [Singularity](https://www.sylabs.io/singularity/).
-To make a generalization, Docker is more supported by commercial Cloud providers, whereas Singularity is more supported by university high-performance computing facilities.

 # About the "bioconductor" script

 This script makes it more convenient to run the Bioconductor docker images locally for routine daily usage: